alexkrz/face-embeddings/README.md

 - [x] Train own ArcFace model and save it compatible to official Arcface checkpoint
 - [x] Add ElasticFace header
 - [ ] Compare MagFace training to official Magface code
+- [ ] Remove `mxnet`dependency.
+Therefore it is necessary to convert the datasets.